-Contains all features which must be accessible in the Device module: Port functions use the DEV HANDLE to access these features.
+The Device module contains all features which must be accessible in the Device module: Port functions use the DEV_HANDLE to access these features.
 The Port access for this module is mandatory.

 Do not mistake this Device module Port access with the remote device Port access.
 This module represents the GenTL Producer's view on the remote device.
 The remote device port is retrieved via the DevGetPort function returning a PORT HANDLE for the remote device.